'Something Is Wrong On the Internet' - Slashdot

 Because the rest of the time that supposedly makes us backward freaks.

-I'm not responsible for your kids (Score:2)
+I'm not responsible for your kids (Score:2, Insightful)

 They're your kids.
 Not mine.
 And neither I, nor "the internet", nor even a school, is responsible for raising them.
 You are.
 If you cannot be assed to take care of your kids, use rubbers.

-Internet is not the problem, you are (Score:1)
+Internet is not the problem, you are (Score:3, Insightful)

 And it should stay that way, as it should reflect all humans in this planet, not just middle class parents.